JoshW-dev/JoshW-dev.github.io/README.md

 # Personal Portfilio (deprecated)

 This is the repo for my old personal website.
-THe new site is available at [joshwade.site](joshwade.site)
+The new site is available at [joshwade.site](joshwade.site)